 Advanced Placement (AP).
 Students who qualify through the Advanced Placement (AP) program may receive advanced standing and/or exemption from certain courses in the Johnson University curriculum.
-Their status will be determined following one term of study at Johnson University.

 The American Council on Education recommends that colleges and universities award credit for AP grades of "3" or higher on any AP Examination.
 Johnson University accepts this recommendation for all AP exams with the exception of the Music Theory and World Languages exams (see table below for details).
 Scores below "3" are not accepted.
 To apply AP credit to the professional major, students must earn a score of "4."
 For purposes of computing grade point averages (GPA), Johnson University assigns Advanced Placement credit a grade of "P" (Passing).